Can I Legally get Married in Ireland?

 - You and your partner need to reside in Ireland for at least 15 days prior to your planned wedding date.

 - You will then have to meet with the relevant registrar in Ireland to sort all the necessary paperwork before the marriage can legally take place, providing all documentation listed below.

-- It is also the priest pr marriage officer’s job to ensure that you are your partner (and the 2 witnesses) sign the MRF after the ceremony.
+- It is also the priest or marriage officer’s job to ensure that you are your partner (and the 2 witnesses) sign the MRF after the ceremony.
 You will then have to send this form to the local Registry Office to get it legalised.
 Once this is done, you can get married!